railsfactory-surekapriya/mp1/README.md

 	49.anagrams             finding two numbers are anagram or not 50.read file            reading a file
 	51.sort_string          sorting a string
+	52.copy_file            copying the file contents
+	53.merge_file           merging two files into one
+	54.Delete file          deleting a file
+	55.file_list            listing files in a directory
+	56.random_number        generating random numbers

 YET TO COMMIT: